Accessing ESP32 web server from anywhere in the world ( ESP8266 compatible)

-This tutorial is about accessing the ESP32 web server from anywhere in the world, and this tutorial is also compatible with the ESP8266 development board.
-You can use the same instruction for ESP8266 also.
-When you make the Web server using ESP32 or ESP8266, you usually access it using the IP address through the local area network.
-What if you want to access your web server from anywhere in the world?
-You must be asking yourself either it is possible or not to access the web server from any location in the world using the same IP address.
-So the answer is yes we can access it using a third party service which will route ESP32 or ESP8266 IP address from local area network to be accessible anywhere over the internet.
-I will show you in a few minutes how to do it. accessing ESP32 web server from anywhere in the world esp8266
+This tutorial is about accessing the ESP32 web server from anywhere in the world, and it is also compatible with the ESP8266 development board.
+You can use the same instructions for the ESP8266 as well.
+When you create a web server using ESP32 or ESP8266, you usually access it using the IP address within the local area network.
+But what if you want to access your web server from anywhere in the world?
+You may be wondering whether it is possible or not to access the web server from any location using the same IP address.
+The answer is yes, we can access it using a third-party service that will route the ESP32 or ESP8266 IP address from the local area network to be accessible anywhere over the internet.
+We will show you how to do it in just a few minutes.

 Accessing ESP32 web server from anywhere